benbankes/PHPMusicTools/README.md

 ## Code Standards

-PHPMusicTools follows "Squiz" standards.
+PHPMusicTools has a custom standard sniffer.
 To check the project for standards compliance, run this command, from the root:
 ```
-vendor/bin/phpcs src/PHPMusicTools/classes/ --standard=Squiz
+vendor/bin/phpcs src/PHPMusicTools/classes/
 ```
 Run the beautifier and fixer:
 ```